Gemini API in Ruby: Interactions Client Notes

 agent.startedagent.thinkingagent.tool_call.startedagent.tool_call.completedagent.output.deltaagent.completedagent.failed

-That keeps the frontend stable even if the provider event shape changes.
+That keeps the frontend stable if the provider event shape changes.

 Function Calls and Tool Results

-When Gemini emits a function call, your app decides whether to run it - and “whatever the model asked for” is not an acceptable answer.
-Route everything through a registry so there is exactly one place that maps a tool name to real code, and anything off the list raises instead of doing something surprising:
+When Gemini emits a function call, your app decides whether to run it.
+"The model asked for it" is not authorization.
+Route everything through a registry so one place maps tool names to real code, and anything off the list raises:

 class ToolRegistry